puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_reserved.markdown

 * `undef` --- special value
 * `unless` --- language keyword

+Additionally:

-Additionally, you cannot use the name of any existing [resource type][type_ref] or [function][func_ref] as the name of a function, and you cannot use the name of any existing [resource type][type_ref] as the name of a defined type.
-You should not use the name of any existing data type (e.g. integer) as the name of a user defined type as they cannot be directly referenced with only their upper cased name (e.g. `Resource[integer, title]` must then be used to reference such resources instead of just `Integer[title]`).
+* You cannot use the name of any existing [resource type][type_ref] or [function][func_ref] as the name of a function.
+* You cannot use the name of any existing [resource type][type_ref] as the name of a defined type.
+* You _shouldn't_ use the name of any existing data type (e.g. integer) as the name of a defined type, as this will make it inconvenient to interact with.
+(You can't directly reference a resource of that type with only its upper cased name --- instead of writing a resource reference like `Integer[title]`, you would have to use `Resource[integer, title]`.)

 Reserved Class Names
 -----